Ryan McMahon Player Props: Rockies vs. Dodgers

-On Thursday, Ryan McMahon (.583 slugging percentage in past 10 games, including three home runs) and the Colorado Rockies face the Los Angeles Dodgers, whose starting pitcher will be Clayton Kershaw.
-First pitch is at 10:10 PM ET.
+The Colorado Rockies, including Ryan McMahon (.194 batting average in his past 10 games), take on starter Lance Lynn and the Los Angeles Dodgers at Dodger Stadium, Friday at 10:10 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Brewers.
+He had a hitless performance in his previous game (0-for-4) against the Dodgers.

 Ryan McMahon Game Info & Props vs. the Dodgers